-The Pasir Mine which KIDECO operates is located in Pasir regency (Kabupatan), Kalimantan province, over 1,300 km away to the Northeast from Jakarta.
+The Pasir mine which KIDECO operates is located in Pasir regency (Kabupatan), Kalimantan province, over 1,300 km away from the Northeast of Jakarta.

-The Pasir Mine is an environment-friendly bituminous coal mine which started to produce coal commercially in 1993 after the long preparation from the early 1980s to the early 1990s by KIDECO including exploration, feasibility studies, and all sorts of mining facilities.
+The Pasir mine is an environment-friendly coal mine which started to produce coal commercially in 1993 after the long preparation from the early 1980s to the early 1990s by KIDECO including exploration, feasibility studies, and constructing all sorts of mining facilities.

 |Location||East Kalimantan||about 1,300 km to the west

 |Mining area||50,921 hectare||2/3 of the size of Jakarta|

 |Coal reserves||1,376 mil. tonnes||As of the end of 2010|

 |Mining potentials||651 mil. tonnes||As of the end of 2010|